liuyinz/binky.el/README.md

     ;; use fringe by default, don't turn on diff-hl-margin-mode

     ;; linum-mode
-    ;; don't support fringe, use display-line-numbers-mode
+    ;; don't support fringe, use display-line-numbers-mode (since 26.0.50) instead
     ```
-    - Use different margin in other packages
+    - Use different side of margin in other packages
     ```elisp
     (setq binky-margin-side 'left)